OWASP/SecureTea-Project/securetea/lib/firewall/README.md

 `DNSRule` - DNS filter rule for incoming/ outgoing packets<br />
 `time` - Time-frame (lower-bound & upper-bound) within which packet transfer is allowed<br />

-#### The above example rule does the following:
+### The above example rule does the following
  1. Blocks ICMP requests
  2. Limits network usage from 00:00 to 23:59.
  3. Scans for '.exe' downloads in HTTP websites, and blocks them

-#### Writing inbound_IPRule, outbound_IPRule:
+### Writing inbound_IPRule, outbound_IPRule
 Example:
 ```
   	 "inbound_IPRule": {